 It circled around and attempted to land but with the high crosswinds was unable too.
 Just then the side door of the helicopter came open and a winch man was lowered down.
 I crawled over to him, clawing at the ground in desperation to be as far away from that place as possible.
 He then slung me with a harness and began winching me up.
 As we reached the door I flopped onto the floor and we circled round to make a second pass for Hamza who had waved the chopper to leave him.

 We flew to a nearby hospital where I was transferred to Ibri and taken care by a great team of doctors and surgeons.
 After several stitches to my face, inside my mouth and my ankle I was put to rest in the ward where my friends came to visit.
 Hamza came to see me and told me how he had carried both our equipment down the mountain to the vehicles and then drove for 4 hours to the hospital which makes him not only a good friend but a true hero in my eyes.
-2 days later I was released with crutches and a cast on my ankle and sent home to rest.
+Later I was released with crutches and a cast on my ankle and sent home to rest.

 I cannot help but think how lucky I was to survive such an accident.
 If it had not been for the amazing efforts of my friends and the helicopter crew the situation could have been much worse.
 I plan to go back to Oman and finish our route sometime soon but with a healthier respect for the mountains and my environment.